 Module Two - Conducting Quantitative Research

-A study that aims to quantify attitudes or behaviors, measure variables on which they hinge, compare, and point out correlations.
+There are two main methods used in research, often in conjunction with each other.
+The use of statistical and mathematics is referred to as quantitative (as opposed to qualitative) research.
+The two methods are compared and their historic development seen.
+Quantitative research is a method of study that aims to quantify attitudes or behaviours, measure variables on which they hinge, compare, and point out correlations.
 It is most often conducted via a survey on a sampling that must be representative so that the results can be extrapolated to the entire population studied.
-It requires the development of standardised and codifiable measurement instruments (structured questionnaires).
-Deals with facts, figures and measurements, and produces data which can be readily analysed.
-Measurable data is gathered from a wide range of sources, and it is the analysis and interpretation of the relationships across this data that gives the information researchers are looking for.
+It requires the development of standardised and codifiable measurement instruments (structured questionnaires) which are nowadays analysed via suitable computer models.
+Measurable data is gathered from a wide range of sources, and it is the analysis and interpretation of the relationships across this data that gives patterns or trend information to support or negate an hypothesis.
 These data are collected using numbers, perhaps through answers to questionnaires.
 The numbers are then examined using statistical tests to see if the results have happened by chance.

 Module Three - Conducting Qualitative Research

-Research that gathers information, which is varied, indepth and rich.
-The information sought is about how something is experienced and not specifically about facts and figures.
+Pure research methods need to allow points of view and openness to be included.
+Such research that gathers information, which is varied, in-depth and rich is time-consuming to obtain.
+The information required is about how something is experienced and not specifically about facts and figures, though the number of people interviewed and their statistics like age, profession is also collected and useful from a quantitative perspective.
 Information from qualitative research is often more difficult to interpret, partly because it cannot be 'measured'.
 The emphasis is on the quality and depth of information.
-These data might be collected in the form of in-depth interviews with participants.
-In addition, An exploratory study (to explore an unknown sector, identify the main dimensions of a problem, draw assumptions, understand motivations) or operational study based on indepth analysis of interviewee responses (in a group or individually), typically in what's known as "focus groups."
+The data might be collected in the form of in-depth interviews with individuals or in a group, typically known as "focus groups."
 It most often deals with a restricted sample of individuals that does not necessarily need to be representative.
-It may be the preliminary phase of a quantitative study or stand alone research.
+It may be the preliminary phase of a quantitative study such as a pilot study or a stand-alone research e.g. case study research.

 Module Four - Conducting Empirical Research

-Empirical Research is any research that bases its findings on direct or indirect observation as its test of reality.
+Empirical Research bases its findings on direct or indirect observation on a phenomena or a specific research question e.g. observing a sample of pupils in a classroom to measure how they behave after lunch.
+A hypothesis is formed, and results gathered and analysed from real life experience are then compared to this.
 Such research may also be conducted according to hypotheticodeductive procedures, such as those developed from the work of R. A. Fisher.
-The researcher attempts to describe accurately the interaction between the instrument (which may be as simple as the human eye) and the entity being observed.
+The researcher attempts to describe accurately the interaction between the instrument (which may be as simple as the human eye) and the sample being observed.
 If instrumentation is involved, the researcher is expected to calibrate her/his instrument by applying it to known standard objects and documenting the results before applying it to unknown objects.
-In practice, the accumulation of evidence for or against any particular theory involves planned research designs for the collection of empirical data.
+In practice, the study should be able to be re-created or generalised to apply to a larger sample.
 Several typographies for such designs have been suggested, one of the most popular of which comes from Campbell and Stanley (1963).
 They are responsible for popularizing the widely cited distinction among pre-experimental, experimental, and quasiexperimental designs and are staunch advocates of the central role of randomized experiments in educational research.

 Module Five - Conducting Case Study Research

-A case study is a particular method of qualitative research.
+A case study is a particular method of qualitative research useful for generating (rather than testing) a hypothesis, for example historic examples include the study of tribal groups, and more recent examples in social sciences and management, include Nurses in one hospital or 15 year old teenagers, health of retired men in a Welsh mining village (detailed examples are given).
 Rather than using large samples and following a rigid protocol to examine a limited number of variables, case study methods involve an in-depth, longitudinal examination of a single instance or event: a case.
 They provide a systematic way of looking at events, collecting data, analyzing information, and reporting the results.
 As a result the researcher may gain a sharpened understanding of why the instance happened as it did, and what might become important to look at more extensively in future research.
-Case studies lend themselves especially to generating (rather than testing) hypotheses.

 Module Six - Basic and Applied Research